 We use (non-toxic) Acrylic paint for our sessions and again the price varies vastly depending on quality, pigment, body, etc. It’s another extensive subject!

-However, again for what we do, we can get great results from the paints priced at the lower end of the scale.
+However, again for what we do, we can get great results from the student grade paints, or those priced at the lower end of the scale.
 You can purchase some from our nJoyArt Store but there are other options too.
 If you want any suggestions Contact us and we will be happy to make suggestions.